cerebro-data/external-docs/docs/ComplexTypes.md

 ## Enums (Avro)

 Enum is a type specific to Avro which Avro considers as a complex type.
-We do not support enum as catalog type (i.e. it is not possible to create a table and specify a column as enum).
+We do not support enum as a catalog type (i.e. it is not possible to create a table and specify a column as enum).
 Instead, create the table with the type `STRING` and the enum will be transparently converted.
 This is the identical behavior as Hive.